Asturias (Senate constituency): 1979

+Footnotes: ^{1} Spanish Socialist Workers' Party results are compared to the combined totals of Democratic Senate and People's Socialist Party–Socialist Unity in the 1977 election.; ^{2} Democratic Coalition results are compared to People's Alliance totals in the 1977 election.; ^{3} National Union results are compared to National Alliance July 18 totals in the 1977 election.; ^{4} Communist Movement–Organization of Communist Left results are compared to Regionalist Unity totals in the 1977 election.;

 1978 by-election

-After the resignation of Wenceslao Roces due to disagreement with the direction of the Communist Party of Spain, a by-election was called to elect a new senator in Asturias.
+After the resignation of Wenceslao Roces due to disagreement with the direction of the Communist Party of Spain, a by-election was called to elect a new senator in Oviedo.
 This election was held concurrently with a by-election in Alicante.